 Find more information on camping in Yellowstone National Park including a map, current status, and fill times by visiting: https://www.nps.gov/yell/planyourvisit/campgrounds.htm

 Yellowstone offers backcountry campsites for people who prefer to explore and camp along less traveled routes.
 When planning a backcountry trip, remember that many of Yellowstone’s trails are more than 7,000 feet above sea level.
 Most areas retain snow until late May or early June, and some (especially mountain passes) are snow-covered until late July.
 Also, many routes require fording rivers that can be 25 feet wide, 3 to 5 feet deep, extremely cold, and swift currents during the late spring runoff.
 You are responsible for your safety.
 Having knowledge of the area you are traveling through and being prepared with the proper camping gear and supplies is essential to your survival, as cell phone reception is little to none in the backcountry.
 Permits are required for all overnight stays.
-Find more information on backcountry camping in Yellowstone National Park visit: https://www.nps.gov/yell/planyourvisit/backcountryhiking.htm
+To find more information on backcountry camping in Yellowstone National Park, visit: https://www.nps.gov/yell/planyourvisit/backcountryhiking.htm

 Dispersed camping is the term used for camping in the National Forest OUTSIDE of a designated campground.
-It also means no services (such as trash removal), and little or no facilities (such as tables, fire pits, or toilets) are provided.
+It also means no services (such as trash removal), and little or no facilities (such as tables, fire pits, or toilets).
 The Gardiner Ranger Station has created an essential guide for your reference on how to do dispersed camp right – to download a copy of the guide please visit here: https://www.fs.usda.gov/Internet/FSE_DOCUMENTS/fseprd915000.pdf

 Get in touch with us about any questions you might have about camping in Gardiner, Yellowstone, and the surrounding area.